 - Assemble Casseroles: Casseroles can easily be assembled ahead of time and stored in the fridge until you’re ready to bake them.

 - Label, Label, Label: I can’t stress this enough.
 Make sure all of your prepped food is clearly labeled so you can find it (and tell what it is) later.
-I use my handy freezer inventory printable to keep track of what’s stashed in my freezer.

 - Double Up: Look for recipes that can easily be doubled so you can have one this week and freeze one for later.